magento/architecture/design-documents/service-isolation.md

 The requirement to communicate through service contracts only applies to services, not modules.
 This significantly reduces the scope of required modifications and makes implementations and customizations easier.

 It should be possible to deploy services as independent instances.

+Services must not share data store.
+It should be possible to deploy every service database as a separate instance.

-The current deployment model (single app) must be supported for clients that don't require advanced scalability.
+The current deployment model (single app & single DB) must be supported for clients that don't require advanced scalability.

 Magento testing builds should run Magento both as a monolithic application and as a set of independent services.